mattsrc/opentx-lua-rssi-histogram/README.md

 telemetry screens, including a RSSI Histogram.

 It's been tested and used on a QX7 and X9D with Open TX 2.2 for hundreds of flights.
-I have been finding it very useful and would like to freely share it.
+I have been finding it useful and would like to freely share it.

 ![Real X9D Telemetry](./images/real_telemetry_x9d.jpg)